JSAbrahams/mamba/doc/philosophy/1 general_features.md

 # General Features

-Here I outline in short some of the design decisions of the language.
+Here I outline in short some of the core features of the language, and their motivation.
 These are covered in greater detail in their respective chapters.
+Those however serve more as a solicitation and not so much as a motivation for their existence.
 There are multiple programming paradigms in computer science.

 Paradigm                     | Description
 -----------------------------|-------------